By Ed Attwood

 The high oil price is also hitting demand for services, despite marginally higher global GDP projections this year, the IATA report said.

-“Passenger demand is now expected to grow 4.4% over the year, a full 1.2 percentage points below the 5.6% previously forecast in March,” the report said. ”Similarly, cargo demand is expected to increase 5.5% and not 6.1% as predicted earlier.”For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“Passenger demand is now expected to grow 4.4% over the year, a full 1.2 percentage points below the 5.6% previously forecast in March,” the report said. ”Similarly, cargo demand is expected to increase 5.5% and not 6.1% as predicted earlier.”transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Presumably any profit hit of this magnitude that Emirates' has to take this year will considerably lower its potential contribution toward Investment Corporation of Dubai's debt repayment due in September this year.